magic-j/blender_plugin_for_asset_workflow/README.md

 #### batch IMPORT FOLDER
-    Select folder to recursivly import all included FBX files The collection name will also contain the relative of the FBX
+    Select folder to recursivly import all included FBX files The collection name will also contain the relative file path of the FBX

 ### Material Helper